-The Officers of the Board shall be the Chair, Vice-chair(s), Fundraising Chair (optional) and the Secretary-Treasurer.
-The Chief Executive Officer, appointed by the Board, shall also be the Secretary-Treasurer, and shall carry the title of the CEO of the Cambridge Public Library, the CEO of the Cambridge Public Library Board carrying on business as Idea Exchange, or the CEO of the Cambridge Public Library Board carrying on business as Cambridge Art Galleries as appropriate.
+The Officers of the Board shall be the Chair, Vice-chair(s), and the Secretary-Treasurer.
+The CEO, appointed by the Board, shall serve as the Secretary-Treasurer, and shall carry the title of the CEO of the Cambridge Public Library, the CEO of the Cambridge Public Library Board carrying on business as Idea Exchange, or the CEO of the Cambridge Public Library Board carrying on business as Cambridge Art Galleries as appropriate.

-At the first or inaugural meeting of the Board in a new term, or upon appointment of a new Board, whichever is later, the Board shall select from amongst its Members, a Chair, Vice-chair(s), and Fundraising Chair (optional), for a four year period ending in December of the fourth year consistent with Council as per the Act.
+At the first or inaugural meeting of the Board in a new term, or upon appointment of a new Board, whichever is later, the Board shall select from amongst its Members, a Chair and Vice-chair(s), for a four-year period ending in December of the fourth year concurrent with Council as per the Act.

 The Chair shall:

-(f) Act as one of the authorized signing officers of all documents pertaining to Board business;
+- Act as one of the authorized signing officers of documents pertaining to Board business;

-(h) Advise the Vice Chair(s) if, for any reason, the Chair is temporarily unable to perform these functions.
+- Advise the Vice Chair(s) if, for any reason, they are temporarily unable to perform these functions.